 FinCEN 314(b) in a Nutshell

 Section 314(b) established a communication channel between financial institutions to investigate suspicious or unlawful transaction activity.
-For example, suppose an institution suspects a money laundering attempt, or terrorist financing.
-Under 314(b), they can contact another financial institution in the money trail to share that information.
-In that case, they could identify a clear contact at the other institution to have those discussions and determine next steps.
+If one institution suspects money laundering or terrorist financing, it can contact others in the money trail, share relevant information and decide on next steps—all under the statute’s liability protection.

-What’s Changed: In addition to rescinding guidance (FIN-2009-G002) and (FIN-2012-R006), which established the initial scope of 314(b), the December 2020 update strengthens the provision by broadening the safe harbor and applicable sharable information.
+Key Provisions: In addition to rescinding earlier guidance (FIN-2009-G002) and (FIN-2012-R006), which established the initial scope of 314(b), the December 2020 update strengthened the provision by broadening the safe harbor and applicable sharable information.

-• A Wider Network: Eligible participants in the program extend beyond entities classified as a financial institution under the BSA, and include money services businesses, insurance companies, compliance service providers and more.
+- A Wider Network: Eligible participants in the program extend beyond BSA-defined financial institutions, to include money services businesses, insurance companies, compliance service providers and (as of a 2024 final rule) SEC-registered and exempt-reporting investment advisors.

-FinCEN’s 314(b) Fact Sheet enumerates eligible participants and examples of shareable information.
+FinCEN’s 314(b) Fact Sheet lists eligible participants and examples of shareable information.
 Although participation in Section 314(b) is voluntary, it bolsters institutions’ AML program by facilitating quick and efficient collaboration.

 Why You Should Register for 314(b) Information Sharing

-Combating organized crime and global terrorism requires constant vigilance.
-This quick communication program supports your anti money laundering efforts and could potentially save your institution thousands of dollars each time you catch a suspicious transaction.
-Plus, the communication line works both ways and allows other organizations to reach out and notify you of potential problems and risk factors.
+Combating organized crime and global terrorism demands constant vigilance.
+Participating in the 314(b) communication network enhances your AML efforts and can save your institution thousands of dollars each time suspicious transactions are thwarted.
+Plus, the communication line works both ways, allowing peer organizations to reach out and notify you of potential problems and risk factors.

 FinCEN’s Fact Sheet further enumerates the benefits.
 Registering for the information-sharing program makes it easier for you to:

-• Work with other institutions to aid AML/CFT: Your financial institution can generally see only one side of the transaction.
+- Work with other institutions to aid AML/CFT: Your financial institution can generally see only one side of a transaction.
 Information sharing makes it easier for institutions to remain vigilant.

 You’re Not Alone in the AML/CFT Fight